If You Can’t Trust a Land Trust… Part 1

 East Granby makes it interesting because they don’t provide trail maps online.
 This means that I didn’t have a simple way of knowing which properties were worth my time and which weren’t.
 Since I’m in the business of red-lining Connecticut towns – that is, hiking every trail in every town – I set out to learn for myself what the deal is in East Granby.
 Additionally, the EGLT has sought fit to change the names of a few of their properties without updating those changes online.

 As of mid-2019, everything I’ve written about East Granby hiking is accurate.
 If you’re reading this in the future, I can make no such promises.
-Whether setting out to prove me wrong to just reading, enjoy!
+Whether setting out to prove me wrong or if you’re just reading, enjoy!

 Donald and Barbara Algren Preserve